starsheriff/train-os/07-jump-into-C/README.md

 # Disclaimer
 Read the general notes for this tutorial.

+## Prerequesits
+* I don't assume any knowledge of x86 or os development
+* I don't assume any knowledge or experience in systems development.
+* I *do* assume knowledge of `C`, I will not cover the language itself.
+This is not a `C` tutorial.
+* The other aspects I will cover in great detail.
+* Everything from previous sections is assumed common knowledge now.

 # Jumping into `C`
 The goal for this section is to jump into `C` and print the letters `OK` from our `C` code.
 Hopefully, this is a very short section.